yarimitsu/survey_logger/README.md

 screen. iPads use their internal GPS via `navigator.geolocation`; there is no USB GPS path on iOS.

-`http://<LAN-IP>:8080` will **not** work on an iPad.
-It is not a secure context, so iOS Safari gives neither geolocation nor a service worker.
-Use https (GitHub Pages) or the laptop.

 ---

 ## USB GPS (COM3, 4800 baud)

-The laptop's own location service is useless in the field: Windows positions from wifi and cell towers, not satellites, so with no internet it returns nothing or a fix tens of kilometres out.
-The USB receiver is what makes the laptop viable.

-The page reads the COM port directly using the **Web Serial API** — no bridge process, no background service, no additional install beyond whatever driver the USB receiver already needs.

 1. Plug in the receiver.
 Confirm it appears in Device Manager under *Ports (COM & LPT)*; the app is written for **COM3 at 4800 baud**, the NMEA